Return to top

 Cooked red potatoes in a stock pot on the burner.

-Prepare The Dressing: While the potatoes are cooling, prepare the dressing by whisking the mayo, Greek yogurt, dijon mustard, salt and pepper and fresh dill in a small bowl until smooth.
+Prepare The Dressing: While the potatoes cool, I whisk together the mayo, Greek yogurt, Dijon mustard, salt, pepper, and fresh dill in a small bowl.
+I mix until it’s smooth and creamy, ready to coat every bite of potato.

 Ingredients for mustard potato salad dressing in a mixing bowl.